octave-app/octave-app.github.io/docs/index.md

 ### Installing directly with Homebrew

 NOTE: This is not the normal way to install Octave.app!
 Unless you have a particular reason for doing this, please just [download and install the regular Octave.app distribution](/Download.html) instead.
+If you are not familiar with advanced Homebrew administration, this `brew install` method will probably not work out well for you.

 If you want to build and install our Qt-enabled Octave via Homebrew instead of using the Octave.app distribution, you can do this by setting up Homebrew as normal, and doing the following: